nalinikantheti/ImageProcessing/README.txt

 was for the commands themselves and the command factories, since they stored a large part of the functionality of the model and controller, respectively.

-A Script of commands our program accepts includes:
+Documentation for the commands our program accepts:

 “Load”  <filepath>  <name>: to load an image; “load” must be followed by the location of the image to be loaded, and then the name the loaded image will be